Comparing Trump's inauguration crowd to the Women's March

 And New York:

-And in other countries, too:
+And images from other countries, too: